sharmasushil/BEVSeg2TP/README.md

 ## Citation 👇🏻
-If you use this dataset in your research or work, we kindly request that you cite the following paper:
+If you like our work, Please we kindly request that you cite the following paper:

 ```BibTeX
 @inproceedings{sharma2024bevseg2tp,